ZaraBaghdasaryan/ClassLibrary/ReadMe.md

  - and further develop your program to perform more exciting and interesting translation services.

 ## Acknowledgmensts
- -Package Icon was made by Sumit Saengthong on Iconscout.
+ - Package Icon was made by Sumit Saengthong on Iconscout.